-Thoroughgoing efforts are being made to familiarize partners, etc., e.g., examples of notifications to be sent to company auditors of audited companies when facts indicative of a non compliance have been discovered are being presented.
+Thoroughgoing efforts are being made to familiarize partners, etc., e.g., examples of notifications to be sent to company auditors of audited companies when facts of a non-compliance have been discovered are being presented.

-Additionally, as a result of the audit firm having provided notice to an audited company in accordance with Financial Instruments and Exchange Act Article 193-3 about matters that could adversely impact the legitimacy of financial documents, the audited company receiving this notification revised its quarterly report and sought to reinforce its systems for suitable disclosure.
+Additionally, as a result of the audit firm having provided notice to an audited company in accordance with Financial Instruments and Exchange Act Article 193-3 about matters that could adversely impact the appropriateness of financial documents, the company revised its quarterly report and sought to reinforce its systems for suitable disclosure.

-It should be kept in mind that in the event of identifying any deficiency during an audit that may affect the appropriateness of financial statements, audit firms should respond to such deficiency by requiring audited companies to make corrections, including reviewing whether to give notice under Article 193-3 of Financial Instruments and Exchange Act.
+It should be kept in mind that in the event of detecting any deficiency during an audit that may affect the appropriateness of financial statements, audit firms should respond to such deficiency by facilitating audited companies to make corrections, including considering whether to give notice under Article 193-3 of Financial Instruments and Exchange Act.

-A support system for engagement teams must also be developed to allow these teams to suitably consult expert opinions, etc., when making audit judgments about fraud or non compliance.
+A support system for engagement teams must also be established so that experts are able to provide appropriate opinions when audit judgments about fraud or non-compliance are made.